Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 - **Secure and governed:** it has proper access controls
 - **Useful:** it has value

-### What this guide covers
+### What you will learn

 Throughout this guide, imagine yourself building a data platform with Snowflake and dbt Cloud for your organization, starting with two teams:

 1. **Central data team:** a team of experienced data engineers who build foundational data marts in Snowflake organized in a star schema of fact and dimensional tables
 2. **Finance team:** a team that includes data analysts in the finance department who want to own their data and data processes

-Each step of the guide will show you how to use features of both Snowflake and dbt Cloud to achieve building **data products**.
+Each step of the guide will learn how to use features of both Snowflake and dbt Cloud to achieve building **data products**.

+### What you will build

 At the end of this guide, you will have achieved:
 - **Federated governance**